LGBTQ+ Network for staff and postgraduate students

 Not a member but need support?

-Even if you are not a member of the Network and wish to speak to someone confidentially and receive support/advice about any LGBT+ issues (this may include any experiences of homophobic, biphobic and transphobic bullying and harassment) please do make contact.
+Even if you are not a member of the Network and wish to speak to someone confidentially and receive support/advice about any LGBTQ+ issues (this may include any experiences of homophobic, biphobic and transphobic bullying and harassment) please do make contact.

 For contact details and information on the Network's Facebook page, see Contact Us.